Confederate Railroad: Musical stylings

-Described vocally as a "gruff, reliable twanger," lead singer Danny Shirley cites outlaw country acts such as Waylon Jennings as his major influence.
+Described vocally as a "gruff, reliable twanger," lead singer Danny Shirley cites outlaw country acts such as Waylon Jennings as major influences.
 According to him, the band's music is "straight-ahead outlaw country," although their image has also drawn comparisons to Southern rock.

 Confederate Railroad's novelty numbers, such as "Trashy Women," show a tongue-in-cheek sense of humor.
 A reviewer for New Country magazine wrote that they are "one of the few bands who can pull off a song about how they prefer trashy women and sound like they really mean it."
 A more serious side of the band is shown in their ballads.
 Those on Notorious, for instance, were described by New Country magazine as "show[ing] men left stunned and confused by a world that changed faster than they could follow."